benwzj/benwzj.github.io/_posts/2023-10-15-react-state.md

   - name: FQA
 ---

+State is the core concept of React component.
+Imagine you was asked to write web-apps with JavaScript without React or other framework.
+Using global variables to manage the whole app states, manage update DOM, that will be your first idea to write robust app.
+State in React is the similar idea of it.

 ## State Rules

 - Treat all state in React as **immutable**.
 This help React run very fast.